 2) Readers mostly scan an article and do not read it word-for-word

-Because of points 1 and 2 above, you have to make sure that anchor text makes sense and describes the page it links to based solely on the words in the anchor text.
+3) Therefore, make sure that the anchor text makes sense and describes the page it links to based solely on the words in the anchor text.
 Doing this without using anything that might be considered a keyword is simply not possible.

 Usability demands that we call a link what it actually is.
 And this means using keywords.
-If I’m linking to a book about cooking, it is only natural to use the anchor text cook book (or something similar).
+If we’re linking to a book about cooking, it is only natural to use the anchor text cookbook (or something similar).
 Anything else is pure folly done for no other reason than to avoid a penalty which would never happen anyway.

 My research shows that internal links that contain a keyword get a CTR of 8% on average, where anchor text without keywords get 2% average CTR.